borisweb2020/C_Projects/README.md

 ## Tasks
 - `1_find_evens_sum.c` - receives the array's length and an array of integers via *stdin* and outputs in *stdout* the sum of the even elements of the array and the newly elements of the old one, by which the previously calculated sum is divided evenly
+- `2_cycle_shift.c` - receives the length of an array, the array and a number by which all elements of the array must rotate to the left or if the value is negative, to the right.
+The modified array is expected as output in *stdout*